Daycare centre massacre kills 36, most of them children

 Attack may have been fuelled by drugs

-On the morning of the attack, the suspect was due to attend a court hearing relating to drugs charges Thailand National Police Chief
+On Thursday morning, the suspect was due to attend a court hearing relating to drugs charges, Thailand’s National Police Chief Damrongsak Kittiprapat said.

-In 2020, a soldier angry over a property deal gone sour killed at least 29 people and wounded 57 in a rampage that spanned four locations.
+In 2020, a soldier angry over a property deal gone sour killed at least 29 people and wounded 57 in a rampage across four locations.

 – with AAP